Kay Hardy Campbell

 Selected Publications:

 Kay has been writing feature articles for 25 years, both in Saudi Arabia and the U.S. While living in Saudi Arabia from 1978-1985, she was a frequent contributor to the Arab News, the Saudi Gazette and Saudi Business Magazine.
-She recently completed her first novel.
+She contributes features to AramcoWorld Magazine, writes academic articles and is also writing novels.
 The following is a sample of her work.

 Music and Folk Dance of the Arab World

-"Ottoman Musical Forms: The Sama`i, Bashraf and Longa in the Arab World and Beyond", The Arab Lands in the Ottoman Era: Papers in Honor of Caesar Farah, University of Minnesota, forthcoming.
+"Ottoman Musical Forms: The Sama`i, Bashraf and Longa in the Arab World and Beyond", The Arab Lands in the Ottoman Era: Papers in Honor of Caesar Farah, University of Minnesota, 2009.

 Article on Music in A Land Transformed, The Arabian Peninsula, Saudi Arabia and Saudi Aramco, 2007.